Join us at MidMountain Retreat for the Histories & Harmonies Hootenanny on May 17, 2025!

 We ask all visitors to take responsibility for creating a safe community experience for everyone and follow this code of conduct:

 A water station and two ADA-accessible porta potties as well as Accessible Parking will be available near the road entrance and we are happy to work with folks who need additional accommodations as needed.
-Due to the age and residential nature of our property, the interior half-bath available as part of the Backstage Passes is not wheelchair accessible, but we have a mobile ramp that can allow access to Backstage Lounge and we are working on long-term plans to improve facility accessibility.
 We will have a shade-covered, designated accessible audience area with spaced out seating for the main stage as well as a designated calm space with pillows and blankets in a separate part of the property for guests who may become overstimulated or overwhelmed.
-There will also be a dedicated captioning on our free public livestream of the main stage for the hearing impaired.
 Please reach out to river@midmountain.org with any accessibility questions.

 COVID-19 Policy

 We will be strongly encouraging masking inside and ask all attendees to be up to date on COVID-19 vaccination.
 We will also be asking all performers, staff, volunteers and Backstage Pass holders to rapid test prior to the festival.
-We are working on our final COVID-19 mitigation plans, including prioritizing airflow in the backstage and green room areas as exploring use of Corsi-Rosenthal boxes or other filtration systems.
+We are working on our final COVID-19 mitigation plans, including prioritizing airflow in the backstage and green room areas.

-Due to the limits of our site, only General Admission tickets include parking and we strongly encourage carpooling among attendees to reduce traffic congestion and help protect our local environment.
-To incentivize ride sharing, we are offering Flock of Friend deals thta come with access for four guests and one parking spot.
+Solo tickets include one parking spot and we strongly encourage carpooling among attendees to reduce traffic congestion and help protect our local environment.
+To incentivize ride sharing, we are offering Flock of Friend deals that come with access for four guests and one parking spot.
 Please note there is no public parking along Arnolds Valley Road near our space and parking alongside the road will put you at risk of ticket and towing.

 Trash